NclRSE-Training/hpc-intro-rocket/episodes/50-transferring-files.md

 ::: challenge

-## Can you download to the HPC directly?
+## Can you download to the cluster directly?

 Try downloading the file directly using `curl` or `wget`.
 Do the commands understand file locations on your local machine over SSH?
 Note that it may well fail, and that's
 OK!